Weston, WV

 Lewis County, West Virginia is a sleepy little town of roughly 4,000 people that has seen itself rise and fall since its incorporation in 1846.
 Weston – the county seat – is a picturesque little town that has two historic districts: Weston Downtown Historic District and the Weston Downtown Residential Historic District.
-The earliest residence listed was built in 1839- before it’s official incorporation.
-Weston is home to the WV Museum of American Glass; however, it is best known for being the home of Weston State Hospital, also known as the Trans Allegheny Lunatic Asylum.
+The earliest residence was built in 1839 – before it’s official incorporation.
+Weston is best known for the Weston State Hospital, also known as the Trans Allegheny Lunatic Asylum.
+It’s also home to the WV Museum of American Glass.

-Overshadowing everything and everybody it casts it’s shadow on, the Trans Allegheny Lunatic Asylum sits on the outskirts of this quiet little town and is a large, dark stain on the town, the state, and the country just as most of these state hospitals or asylums became.
+Overshadowing everything and everybody that falls under its shadow, the Trans Allegheny Lunatic Asylum sits on the outskirts of this quiet little town.
+It is a large, dark stain on the town, the state, and the country, just as most of these state hospitals or asylums ended up being.

 Construction began on the hospital in 1858 and it officially opened its doors to patients in 1864.
 During the early 1860’s, the grounds and the partially built hospital were home to Union Troops during the Civil War, known as Camp Tyler.
 There was fighting seen close by, and the Union Troops were ousted by Confederate Soldiers for a time-with the grounds and building be raided and damaged in the process.
 The hospital was designed in the Gothic and Tudor style specifically with the patient’s needs in mind – it was originally built with the best of intentions – to supply an abundance of sunlight and fresh air to foster healing in its patients.